Painting a graph with competing random walks: Introduction

 \section{Introduction}

 Suppose that $X_1,X_2$ are independent random walks on a graph $G = (V,E)$ starting from stationarity.
-Initially, each vertex of $G$ is unmarked and, whenever $X_i$ visits such a site, it is marked $i$ irreversibly.
+Initially, each vertex of $G$ is unmarked, and, whenever $X_i$ visits such a site, it is marked $i$ irreversibly.
 If both $X_1$ and $X_2$ visit a site for the first time simultaneously, then the mark is chosen by the flip of an independent fair coin.
 Let $\CA_i$ be the set of sites marked $i$ once every vertex of $G$ has been visited.
-By symmetry, it is obvious that $\E |\CA_i| = \tfrac{1}{2} |V|$.
+By symmetry, it is obvious that $\E|\CA_i| = \frac{1}{2} |V|$.
 The purpose of this manuscript is to derive precise asymptotics for $\var(|\CA_i|)$ for many families of graphs.

+The process by which a single random walk covers a graph has been studied extensively.
+Examples of interesting statistics include the expected amount of time it takes for the random walk to visit every site~\cite{M88,DPRZCOV04}, the growth exponent of the set of sites visited most frequently~\cite{DPRZTHICK01} and the clustering and correlation structure of the last visited points \cite{BH91,DPRZLATE06,MP11}.
+The motivation for this work is to understand better how multiple random walks cover a graph.

-The study of the statistical properties of $\CA_i$ was first proposed in the work of S.R.
-Gomes Junior \emph{et. al.} in \cite{JLSH96} as a source of interesting mathematical problems which serve as models for the technical challenges associated with physical problems involving interacting random walks.
-Their main result is an estimate of the growth of $\E|\CB|$ where $\CB$ is the interface separating $\CA_1$ from $\CA_2$ in the special case of the one-cycle $\Z_n^1$.
-As with $\E | \CA_i|$, computing $\E|\CB|$ for $\Z_n^d$ becomes trivial starting with $d=3$ since it is easy to see that, with probability strictly between $0$ and $1$, for any pair of adjacent vertices $x,y$, $X_2$ will hit $y$ before $X_1$ conditional on the event that $X_1$ hits $x$ first.
-On the other hand, estimating $\var(|\CA_i|)$ in this setting poses a much greater challenge since its expansion in terms of correlation functions exhibits significant cancellation which, when ignored, leads to bounds that are quite imprecise.
-We will develop this point further at the end of the introduction.
+The investigation of the statistical properties of $\CA_i$ was first proposed in the work of Gomes Jr. et al.~\cite{JLSH96}.
+Their motivation was to study the technical challenges associated with physical problems involving interacting random walks.
+They estimate the growth of $\E|\CB|$ where $\CB$ is the interface separating $\CA_1$ from $\CA_2$ in the special case of the one-cycle $\Z_n^1$.
+As with $\E |\CA_i|$, computing $\E|\CB|$ for $\Z_n^d$ becomes trivial for $d \geq 3$ since it is easy to see that, with probability strictly between $0$ and~$1$, for any pair of adjacent vertices $x,y$, $X_2$ will hit $y$ before $X_1$, conditional on the event that $X_1$ hits $x$ first.
+On the other hand, estimating $\var(|\CA_i|)$ in this setting is challenging since its expansion in terms of correlation functions exhibits significant cancellation which, when ignored, leads to bounds that are quite imprecise.
+We will develop this point further at the end of the \hyperref[intro]{Introduction}.